Chirag19/TTS/README.md

 Terrain Tile Server is a lightweight Quantized Mesh Tile Server.

-Main difference fron TGS server is this version is lightweight and desktop aimed.
+Main difference from TGS server is this version is to be lightweight, only serving capable and desktop aimed.

 It is to be used for TGS / STK Terrain Database files.